robak86/hardwired/README.md

 });
 ```

+This example uses transient definitions with additional arguments.
+You can learn more about it [here](#accepting-arguments-in-definitions).

 ## Definitions Binding

 Apart from the details on how to create dependencies, definitions also have their own identity.
 This feature allows binding other values to existing definitions for the lifetime of a container or scope.
 This is particularly useful for providing runtime values that differ for each scope.
 It's also useful for testing or when you need to change behavior without altering the original definitions.